 In New York City, you won’t have an unlimited amount of time to move, so hiring an experienced moving company who can get the job done well is as important as the moving truck itself.

-2. Reserve enough time with your building.
+2. Reserve enough time for your building.

 If you live in an elevator building, part of the protocol is to reserve your elevator for a block of time so you can move out.
 That’s to ensure that no other residents choose the same day and time, which will hopefully keep the elevator vacant so you can move in and out more efficiently.
 Hiring an experienced NYC mover comes in handy here too– you wouldn’t want to exceed the amount of time allotted for your move-out, which is what happened to me because my movers didn’t have experience moving a lot of items in a few hours.